plantanapp/documentation/docs/execution-context.md

 ## Action Context object, accessing and structure

 The Action Context is the object which contains all the data about the state of the app.
 You can gain access to it by implementing the `IActionImpl` interface.
-The interface exposes the `Init` and `Execute` methods, of which you will most-often use `Execute`.
+The interface exposes the `Init` and `Execute` methods, of which you will most often use `Execute`.
 The `Execute` method receives a context variable of `Action Context` type.
 The Action Context object contains two important pieces, the Metadata objects and the DataStore object.

 ### Metadata objects